 All children under age 2 years and other children who have certain conditions should get vaccinated against pneumococcal disease.
-There is also a catch-up schedule for children up to age 5 years who have not completed their initial vaccination series.
+There is also a catch-up schedule for children younger than age 5 years who have not completed their initial vaccination series.

 Although the incidence of pneumococcal disease among teens (adolescents) is the lowest of any age group, about 6.8 million children and adolescents age 2 to 18 years have chronic illnesses―diabetes or chronic heart, lung, liver, or kidney disorders―that place them at high risk for pneumococcal disease and related complications.

-The best way to protect against pneumococcal disease is through vaccination.
+Vaccination is the best way to protect against pneumococcal disease.

-There are currently two types of pneumococcal vaccines recommended for children in the US: pneumococcal conjugate vaccine (PCV15, PCV20) and pneumococcal polysaccharide vaccine (PPSV23).
-Both vaccines are safe and effective, and side effects may occur.
-Most side effects are mild such as arm swelling or soreness, and last one or two days.
+There are currently 2 types of pneumococcal vaccines recommended for children in the US: pneumococcal conjugate vaccine (PCV15, PCV20) and pneumococcal polysaccharide vaccine (PPSV23).
+Both types of vaccines are safe and most side effects are mild and may include arm swelling or soreness that lasts 1-2 days.

-• Parents of children age 6-18 years with certain medical conditions should speak to a healthcare professional to determine which pneumococcal vaccines their child needs:
+• Parents of children age 6-18 years with any of the following medical conditions should speak with a healthcare professional to determine if their child needs any additional pneumococcal vaccines:

 • Lung, heart, liver, or kidney disease